-DCLG Regulations have been issued which require the full Council to approve an MRP policy in advance of each year.
+MHCLG Regulations have been issued which require the full Council to approve an MRP policy in advance of each year.
 A variety of options are provided to councils, so long as there is a prudent provision.

-DCLG is currently consulting on its MRP guidance.
-However, none of the proposals being considered would impact on the Council's policy.
+MHCLG revised their MRP guidance in 2018.
+However, none of the amendments impact on the Council's current or proposed policy.